jakebathman/TWatch/README.md

 Happy streaming!

-## Tampermonkey
+## Installation (Tampermonkey)

 This is designed to be used with the Chrome extension Tampermonkey.

-You can install it here: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
+First, install Tampermonkey here: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo

+Then, install TWatch using this page: https://greasyfork.org/en/scripts/40597-twatch-twitch-chat-watcher

 ## How do I set my own users and words?
 1. In Chrome, click on the Tampermonkey extension icon